Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/324-docking-station-usb-devices.md

 **Expected result**

-1. After executing the command, a list containing all USB devices should be displayed.
-The list should contain the `USB_STICK`, which is plug in.
+After executing the command, a list containing all USB devices should be displayed.
+The list should contain the `USB storage`, which is plug in.

     Example output: